A new strategic plan, with a new Manager and 25 staff are working to protect Pompeii.

 4.2.2 Heritage issues and policies

 Heritage has always been at the core of Italy's cultural policy.
-The Italian state, through the Ministry for Heritage and Cultural Activities / MiBAC, is not only responsible for the strategic task involved in the protection of the country's extremely rich and multi-layered heritage, but has direct responsibility for the management of a huge number of national heritage institutions, including 200 state museums, 220 monuments and archaeological sites, 46 libraries and 100 archives (MiBAC, Minicifre della Cultura 2012).
+The Italian state, through the Ministry for Heritage, Cultural Activities and Tourism / MIBACT, is not only responsible for the strategic task involved in the protection of the country's extremely rich and multi-layered heritage, but has direct responsibility for the management of a huge number of national heritage institutions, including 405 state museums and archaeological sites, 46 libraries and 100 archives (MiBAC, Minicifre della Cultura 2013).

-Detailed legislative and regulatory measures for the protection and valorisation both of cultural heritage – from museums, monuments, archaeological sites and historical cities to the intangible and the digital heritage – and of the Italian landscape, have been established by the Heritage and Landscape Codex (see chapter 5.3.3), whose further revision, though, is presently foreseen by an ad hoc commission just appointed by Minister Bray.
+Detailed legislative and regulatory measures for the protection and valorisation both of cultural heritage – from museums, monuments, archaeological sites and historical cities to the intangible and the digital heritage – and of the Italian landscape, have been rationalised and established by the Heritage and Landscape Codex (see chapter 5.3.3), whose further revision, though, is presently foreseen by an ad hoc commission.

-As far as "fostering public-private partnership" is concerned – an aim strongly pursued by all the most recent Ministries of Heritage, including Minister Bray – the pace of reform in our country is gradual and still underway.
+As far as "fostering public-private partnership" is concerned – an aim strongly pursued by all the most recent Ministries of Heritage – the pace of reform in our country is gradual and still underway.

-A first measure adopted – Law 4/93 – opened the doors of national museums to private agents willing to take over the management of the so-called "auxiliary services" (bookshops and museum shops, cafeterias, merchandising, etc).
+Law 4,adopted in 1993 by Minister Ronchey, opened the doors of national museums to private agents willing to take over the management of the so-called "auxiliary services" (bookshops and museum shops, cafeterias, merchandising, etc.).
 Subsequent financial laws have broadened the scope of private intervention, extending it to core museum activities such as education and exhibitions.
 Leg.
 Decree 368/98 enabled the Ministry for Heritage to temporarily hand over the management of certain museums and other heritage institutions to ad hoc private foundations.
 Another more indulgent measure (Budget Law 2002) would simply allow the Ministry to privatisepublic services aimedat increasing access tocultural heritage.
 All these measures have been substantially endorsed, and subsequently further modified – by calling for more stringent requirements – under the new Heritage and Landscape Codex (see chapter 5.3.3).

 For the time being, though, experiments with the public-private partnership have been carried out so far more frequently either at the local level (Rome, Venice..), or in the framework of state-local cooperation.
-The latter was the case of the Egyptian Museum of Turin (see chapter 7.1), the first national museum to be transformed, in 2004, into a public / private foundation, with the participation of MiBAC and the local public authorities, along with the local banking foundations.
-More recently, in 2010, MAXXI – the new state museum for contemporary arts (see chapter 8.1.1) – was given foundation status: although, for the time being, the foundation is only supported by the state, in the future it could be opening up to private entities.
+The latter was the case of the Egyptian Museum of Turin (see chapter 7.1), the first national museum to be transformed, in 2004, into a public / private foundation, with the participation of MIBACT and the local public authorities, along with the local banking foundations.
+More recently, in 2010, MAXXI – the new state museum for contemporary arts (see chapter 8.1.1) – was given foundation status: although the foundation is presently only supported by the state, in the future it could be opening up to private entities.

 Italy's action in the heritage field is presently more and more focused on its modernisation through the adoption of new technologies for the conservation and promotion of its historical and artistic assets – satellite archaeological prospects, digital cataloguing systems, information services for visitors, etc. - often in partnership with other countries in the framework of EU projects (see chapter 3.4.3 and chapter 4.2.11).